brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 all topics that must be addressed.

 We are also seeing a huge change in the way applications are built and deployed.
-Heterogenous networks of services deployed in the cloud and interacting in unforseen ways is the future.
+Heterogeneous networks of services deployed in the cloud and interacting in unforeseen ways is the future.
 The future is not evenly distributed but it is already all around us.
 In this environment, security is a vital consideration.
 Further, an extension API for Ruby to integrate with libraries and applications written in numerous other languages is essential.